 People will be more willing to pay for your services if they see your expertise.

 You could find your passion, but can you be consistent with the knowledge and professionalism required to make it a career?
-People will be willing to pay for your services if they can see your expertise.
 Having a skill or talent may not be enough to deem you a professional, so you must acquire the necessary training by getting a formal education.

 Take a day or a weekend while you’re in your current job for an online class or course.
 You can find online courses and credits for almost any interest or passion you want to pursue.
 Acquiring a certificate will make a difference to your customers, and your confidence will rise as you gain knowledge and expertise in a subject.